histfitter/histfitter/README.md

 git clone https://github.com/histfitter/histfitter
 git checkout vX.XX.X -b vX.XX.X
 ```
-This creates a folder named histfitter with the source code.
+This creates a directory named histfitter with the source code.

 If you're using HistFitter as a submodule in a project, specify the latest stable release while adding the submodule